serinamai/Challenges-automation/README.md

 ### How to execution

-1. Open TestRunnerClass.java.
-Location: `TrialSeleniumFW/src/test/java/Runners/TestRunnerClass.java`
+Open the terminal of IDE tool, then type `gradle test -Pthreads=2` and the tests will be executed.
-     + Parallel  : @DataProvider(parallel = `true`)
+`-Pthreads` is presented for the number of browsers that we want to be executed.

-     + Sequential: @DataProvider(parallel = `false`)
+### How to modify the execution

-2. Delegated feature file: Set features in nested `@CucumberOptions`
+1. Delegated feature file: Set features in nested `@CucumberOptions`

 For example:
 - Run delegated UI feature file: `features = {"src/test/resources/GUITestCases.feature"}`
 - Run delegated UI feature file. `features = {"src/test/resources/APITestCases.feature"}`

-3. Nominate browser: Change the browser set in global.properties file
+2. Nominate browser: Change the browser set in global.properties file
 Location: `TrialSeleniumFW/src/main/java/Properties/global.properties`

 It could be set into CHROME, chrome, FIREFOX, firefox